bobop/mumories/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: New Feature proposal for Jane

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.

-**Business Problem Statement**
+## Business Problem Statement
-What is the problem that the organization needs to solve?
+- What is the problem that Jane needs to solve?

-**Functional & Non-functional Requirements**
+## Functional & Non-functional Requirements
-What are the restrictions that need to be considered?
+- What are the restrictions that need to be considered?
-Deliverables.
+- Deliverables.
 What are the expectations – system, help files, documentation, full source code, training, support, etc.?
-A detailed description of the requirement including goals MoSCoW of requirements (Must have, Should have, Could have, Won’t have)?
+- A detailed description of the requirement including goals
+- MoSCoW of requirements (Must have, Should have, Could have, Won’t have)?
-Any known design/implementation issues relating to this requirement?
+- Any known design/implementation issues relating to this requirement?
-Does this requirement interact with other requirements?
+- Does this requirement interact with other requirements?

-**Technical Notes**
+## Technical Notes
+- Which parts of the Jane codebase/infrastructure need changing?
-What is the required security?
+- What is the required security?
-What other systems need to integrate/communicate?
+- What other systems need to integrate/communicate?

-**Stakeholders**
+## Stakeholders
-Who is the intended user?
+- Who is the intended user?
-How many users are there?
+- How many users are there?
 Are they the same type of user or different?
-What level of computer experience will the users have (or is needed)?
+- What level of computer experience will the users have (or is needed)?

-**Outstanding Questions**
+## Outstanding Questions
-Questions which have no answer yet
+- Questions which have no answer yet

-**Resources**
+## Resources
-Internal or External resources for reference or guidance
+- Internal or External resources for reference or guidance